patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 ``` java
 if (!done || !first && countIsAcceptable(count) && o instanceof MyClass)
 ```
 A complete re-organization of the code could likely have avoided the awful condition in the first place.
-Thus allowing for extra brackets to make things clear can encourage poor coding practices.
+Thus allowing for extra brackets to make things clearer can encourage poor coding practices.

 This scenario could result in a semi-absolute compromise but even then you will need to meet and agree on the exceptions.